 Afghanistan’s climate is mostly arid or semi-arid and the terrain is mostly mountainous.
 Despite these inhospitable features, 12% of the land is arable, although only 6% is cultivated.
 Overgrazing, deforestation, soil degradation, desertification, and pollution are current issues threatening Afghanistan’s environment.
 Illegal logging and the scorched earth tactics (destruction of all resources during retreat so there is nothing left for your enemies during wartime) utilized by both the Taliban and the Soviet Union during the Soviet invasion of 1979 cut the amount of forested land from 3% (prior to 1979) to less than 1.5% today.

-The Afghan government offers little incentive to promote reforestation initiatives and has minimal capacity to control or hinder the highly profitable, although illegal timber trade.
-Current estimates show that Afghanistan’s forests will be depleted to the point of extinction within the next 30 years unless preventative measures are taken.
-In order to combat this the United Nations Development Program (UNDP) is working with the government of Afghanistan and other UN agencies to provide alternative and environmentally sustainable livelihood options to communities including establishing Village Environment Committees and Green Generation Clubs to educate Afghans about the environment as well as improve the Afghan government’s capacity to deal with these issues.
+The Afghan government offers little incentive to promote reforestation initiatives and has minimal capacity to control or hinder the highly profitable, although illegal, timber trade.
+The United Nations Environmental Program estimates that over the past three decades, Afghanistan’s forest cover has decreased by about 50 percent; today, forests cover only about 2 percent of Afghanistan due to war, drought and timber smuggling.
+In order to combat this the United Nations Development Program (UNDP) is working with the government of Afghanistan and other UN agencies to provide alternative and environmentally sustainable livelihood options to communities, including establishing Village Environment Committees and Green Generation Clubs to educate Afghans about the environment as well as improve the Afghan government’s capacity to deal with these issues.

 HISTORY & GOVERNMENT